Daman2461/election-predictor/README.md

 # Incomplete only contains emotion and sentiment (Fuzzy and Political Polarization left)

+# Combination of all files output also left

 This repository contains two Python scripts for analyzing emotions and sentiments in text: